 Growing (Even More) Under Cover

-At Lots to Gardens, where I work, we used recycled metal fencing, flexible enough to create an arch, to build the frame of a mini-greenhouse.
-We bent it over our bed of lettuce and mesclun mix and then draped remay fabric, also known as floating row cover, on top of the arch, clipped on with close-pins.
-The resulting mini greenhouse stood about 14″ above the greens.
+Some garden centers use recycled metal fencing, flexible enough to create an arch, to build the frame of a mini-greenhouse.
+Bend it over a bed of lettuce and then drape reemay fabric, also known as floating row cover, on top of the arch, clipped on with clothespins.
+The resulting mini-greenhouse stood about 14″ above the greens.

-This system works well for a number of different varieties of cold hardy vegetables.
+This system works well for a number of different varieties of cold-hardy vegetables.
 Certain plants like kale, mustard greens, spinach, and arugula can be harvested all winter long using this system.
-If you happen to have a varieties planted that are more cold sensitive, you can use plastic rather than reemay over your mini-greenhouse.
+If you happen to have varieties planted that are more cold-sensitive, you can use plastic rather than reemay over your mini-greenhouse.
 If you use this method, though, you will need to regularly lift up the plastic to ventilate, especially on warm days when the humidity is greater.
 If you are interested in putting in some extra time, you can also place some warm blankets over your plants in the evening when it gets coldest as another layer of protection.

 A Quick Tip on the Magic of Hot Bottles

 Another way to help keep your plants snug as bugs in rugs is to place gallon milk jugs that are painted black and filled with water throughout your cold frame.
 These will heat up during the day, and slowly release heat throughout the night.
 If your hoop house is very large, you may want to consider black 50-55 gallon drums filled with water, instead.

 Growing (even more) undercover is a great way to keep fresh greens, tender shoots, and crunchy roots on your plate all winter long.